Research areas within Inorganic Chemistry

 Our research is rooted in inorganic chemistry - the study and synthesis of materials.
 We have a wide range of research projects focused on the development of new materials with designed properties.
 Our materials are synthesised using high-temperature solid state, solution or vacuum based techniques.
 The structures developed are as powders, compacts, sponges, and films and coatings.
 We have also several on-going projects on additive manufacturing (AM) or 3D-printing of alloys and composite materials.
 An integral part of materials research and development is materials characterisation, and within our projects we do not only use, but also develop advanced characterisation methods to investigate our materials at different length scales using, for example, x-ray and neutron diffraction, imaging electron microscopy, x-ray spectroscopy and various electrochemical techniques.
 This is done using both local and large-scale research infrastructure.

-Our research profile is focused on two major research themes: new materials for harsh environments and materials for more sustainable energy solutions.
+Our research profile is focused on two major research themes: new materials for harsh environments and sustainable development and energy.
 In both these areas, control and fundamental understanding of the chemistry is of paramount importance.

 New materials for harsh environments